pivotal-cf/docs-book-antivirus/README.md

-#  ClamAV Add-on for PCF
+#  Pivotal Anti-Virus

 ## About this Repo

-* This book repo is for building the **edge** version of the ClamAV Add-on for PCF content, that is, content for the next unreleased version of the product.
+* This book repo is for building the **edge** version of the Pivotal Anti-Virus content, that is, content for the next unreleased version of the product.

 * The content repo is in **pivotal-cf/docs-addon-antivirus**.